RyanOM/django-areas/README.md

 # django-areas
-django-areas is a web application based on the GMaps API and backend powered by Django.
+django-areas is a web application based on the GMaps API and backend powered by Django and MYSQL.

 ---